diamondo25/olly-pro/MapleStory Antihacks.md

 ```

 `sub_4a7ee0` will check the the following:
-- `0x19dea1bd` will be xorred with another const value, resulting in `0x2010`
+1. `0x19dea1bd` will be xorred with another const value, resulting in `0x2010`
+2. `0xbe02ff0a` will be xorred with another const value, resulting in `0x1022`

 These are usually found before a packets gets sent, most of the times it will be attack packets.